epam/NGB/docs/md/user-guide/datasets.md

 > **_Note_**: the NGB has a restriction for maximum allowed count of the inner dataset files that can be opened automatically at once (default value - `10`).
 > If any dataset has more files than this count and the user tries to open such dataset (by clicking a checkbox next to a dataset name) - checkbox will stay unselected, no files will be opened.
+> When hovering such dataset object - a corresponding warning about large count of files will appear in a tooltip.
 > User should expand such dataset and select necessary files manually.
 > Described rules are applied as for simple dataset and for nested datasets (in this case, a number of all files in nested datasets is being counted).
 >